What is Qinynore?

 How to protect yourself from Qinynore Ransomware

-Other tips to protect yourself from Qinynore ransomware infection:
+Tips to protect yourself from Qinynore Ransomware

-- Do not open email attachments if you do not know the sender
+- Do not open email attachments if you do not know the sender and never share suspected emails.

 I’m infected by Qinynore Ransomware – What do I do?